JAPANESE MASTER SPY IN QUEENSLAND

 Seita had previously been a senior diplomat in Germany and spoke fluent German.
 He was often observed in the company of known Japanese espionage agents.
 He would become involved in the distribution of pro-Axis propaganda leaflets.

 A Japanese company in Sydney paid Seita for his espionage work.
-Unbelievably he was later appointed as translator in the high security Brisbane Censor's Office.
+Unbelievably he was later appointed as translator in the high security Brisbane Censor's Office from some time in 1940 until the outbreak of war.
 This gave him access to every Japanese communication in and out of Queensland.
 Despite please to remove Seita from this role, the bureaucracy would not believe that he could possibly be a Japanese Secret Agent.
+On 10 January 1941 Officials in Canberra had been warned that Seita was working in the Censorship Staff in Brisbane.

-After the Japanese attack on Pearl Harbour on 7 December 1941, Seita was arrested as an alien.
-Australia security agents searched Seita's hose.
+After the Japanese attack on Pearl Harbour on 7 December 1941, Seita was arrested in Brisbane as an alien on 8 December 1941.
+His identification No. was QT.
+16156.
+Australia security agents searched Seita's house.
 A visiting card of Mitsuru Toyama was found in his residence.
 Mitsuru Toyama was the head of the feared Black Dragon Society.
-Other documents linked Seita with Marcelle Tao Kitazawa, another well known Japanese secret agent.
-They had both travelled to Australia on board the Japanese ship "Canberra Maru".
-Marcelle was later interned on New Caledonia after he was suspected of leading the group of Japanese secret agents on New Caledonia.
+The visiting card was found to bear the following message in pencil, in what appeared to have been Seita's handwriting:-

 More than a year after Seita's arrest, a Brisbane Security Agency issued a secret report which confirmed that Seita was a Japanese agent.
 The Japanese Foreign Office later tried to arrange an exchange of Seita for several Australian internees being held in Japan.
 Australian Intelligence directed that Seita be held in Australia.
 Unfortunately their request was ignored and Seita was repatriated to Japan in August 1942.